 Networked EV charging stations act as a vital link between the vehicle and power grid.
 They are essentially a high-wattage kiosk connected to the internet, making them vulnerable to exploitation.
-Though there appears to be no public instances of EV networks being disabled (other than by white hat hackers), recent reports showed that threat actors had successfully accessed Russian EV chargers along a stretch of road to display pro-Ukraine messages.
+Though there appears to be no public instances of EV networks being disabled (other than by white hat hackers), showed that threat actors had successfully accessed Russian EV chargers along a stretch of road to display pro-Ukraine messages.
 New research released by Sandia National Laboratory in New Mexico also proves that EV charging stations are vulnerable to several different cyber-attack scenarios.

 A US forum for government and private sector leaders agreed in October last year to work together to assess the state of cybersecurity standards and state of cybersecurity R&D for the EV ecosystem which includes lawmakers, car makers, battery makers and cybersecurity companies.

 Cybersecurity And Data Protection Is A Two-Way Street